mailcow/mailcow-dockerized-docs/docs/dns.md

 ## The minimal DNS configuration

-This example shows you a set of records for one domain.
-Each domain that is added to mailcow needs at least this set or records.
+This example shows you a set of records for one domain managed by mailcow.
+Each domain that is added to mailcow needs at least this set or records to function correctly.

 ```
+# Name              Type       Value
 mail                IN A       1.2.3.4
 autodiscover        IN A       1.2.3.4
 autoconfig          IN A       1.2.3.4